AnXh3L0/anxh3l0.github.io/content/posts/2018-11-10-thank-you-fedora.md

----
-layout: post
++++
-title: "Thank you, Fedora"
+title = "Thank you, Fedora"
-date: 2018-11-10 10:00:00
+date = "2018-11-10 10:00:00"
-image: '/assets/img/posts/thanks-fedora.png'
+featured = '/assets/img/posts/thanks-fedora.png'
-description: 'A thank you for the Fedora Community'
+description = 'A thank you for the Fedora Community' tags = ["fedora", "appreciation", "week", "event", "software", "foss"] categories = ["article", "appreciation", "blog"]
-tags:
-- fedora
-- appreciation
-- week
-- event
-- software
-- foss
-categories:
-- article
-- appreciation
-- blog
----
++++

 A few days ago it was Fedora's 15th anniversary.
 To celebrate this date, the [Fedora Community Operations Team](https://docs.fedoraproject.org/en-US/commops/) decided to organize the [Fedora Appreciation Week](https://docs.fedoraproject.org/en-US/commops/appreciation-week/).
 This event happens on the week of November 6th to coincide with the [announcement of the project 15 years ago](https://www.redhat.com/archives/fedora-announce-list/2003-November/msg00000.html).